LedgerHQ/ledger-live/CONTRIBUTING.md

 #### Rebase & Merge strategies

-The rule of thumb is to **always prefer rebasing** as long as your branch does not contain merge commits.
+The rule of thumb is to **always favour rebasing** as long as your branch does not contain merge commits.

 For instance:

 - bugfix branches that are small and self-contained should always get rebased on top of develop
 - feature branches that have merge commit from other branches (sub-features) should merge their target into them to be kept up to date

+**⚠️ Important: do not rebase a branch that is waiting for translations from a third party service.**

 ### Pull Request Conventions